naacl-org/naacl-2021-website/_pages/registration.md

 <!-- {% include toc icon="gears" %} -->

-We plan to open NAACL 2019 registration in the early spring of 2019. *Note that final registration fees will not be set until closer to that time.
-Stay tuned!* However, we hope to not have to increase fees at all or only very slightly over the NAACL 2018 fees which are shown below for planning purposes.
+We plan to open registration sometime during the week of March 4, 2019.
+We are pleased to announce that we are able to maintain the same registration fees as in 2016 and 2018!

 ## NAACL 2018 Registration Fees